chrisreade/PenroseKiteDart/README.md

 Tgraphs use a simple planar graph representation for patches of tiles.
 Module Tgraphs includes and exports contents of several other Tgraph modules, namely Tgraph.Compose, Tgraph.Convert, Tgraph.Decompose, Tgraph.Force, Tgraph.Prelude.
-Tgraph.Convert has tools for turning Tgraphs into VPatches and for drawing.
+Tgraph.Convert has tools for turning Tgraphs into VPatches (vertex patches) and for drawing.

 For more information see
 https://readerunner.wordpress.com/2022/01/06/graphs-kites-and-darts/